Skip to main content

 Examples:

-• "Can you send me the updated contract?"
+• "Can you confirm?"

-• Recommended: keep this in your inbox (toggle OFF)
+Recommended: Keep in inbox (toggle OFF)

 2. FYI